sergeny/plotdata/README.md

 This will first of all test connection to the database, so you will know if your DataSource.groovy is correctly configured.
 Then it will create a configuration script for the backend.
 By default this file will be created in the same (current) directory, and if you run it as a groovy script, it will also test the connection.
+You can also specify an alternative name for this file, e.g. grailsw configure-backend /etc/BackendConfig.groovy